 There are 2 ways that an eLiquid can ‘fail’ our analysis.

-- i) The nicotine content is outside of our threshold value e.g., if what should be an 18mg nicotine eLiquid comes back at 15mg, then this would fail the nicotine.
+- The nicotine content is outside of our threshold value e.g., if what should be an 18 mg/mL nicotine eLiquid comes back at 15 mg/mL, then this would fail the nicotine analysis.

-- ii) One or more of the flavour compounds fail our internal threshold.
-This simply means that the eLiquid does not meet our internal threshold standards, and so this is not technically a fail, unless our thresholds are the ones you are attempting to meet.
+- One or more of the flavour compounds fail our internal threshold.
+This simply means that the eLiquid does not meet our internal threshold standards, and so this is not technically a fail, unless our thresholds are the ones you are attempting to meet or the compound is on the MHRA’s banned ingredient list.

 Depending on what you require, we can issue analysis reports either against our threshold or as standard analytical reports (without our thresholds) for you to assess against whichever threshold you have decided upon yourself.